Cocoanetics/DTKeychain/README.markdown

 A simple and modern keychain wrapper.
 This is universal for use on iOS and OSX.

 The design goal of this component was to replace a previously used keychain wrapper that had gotten very ugly.
-It is also meant to be extensible to support additional keychain items in the future: Internet Passwords, Certificates, Identities etc.
+It is also meant to be extensible to support additional keychain items in the future: Internet Passwords, Certificates, Identities etc. Do you have a use case for these, let us know!

 How to Use
 ==========